-More than 100 graduating students and their guests assembled in the spectacular setting of the Argyllshire Gathering Halls, Oban, last Friday for Argyll College UHI’s annual graduation ceremony.
-This is the college’s largest ceremony to date with over 56 different qualifications being conferred including the Professional Graduate Diploma in Education (PGDE) being awarded for the first time in the institution’s history.
+Over 300 graduating students and guests assembled in the spectacular setting of the Argyllshire Gathering Halls, Oban, last Friday for Argyll College UHI’s annual graduation ceremony.

 New Principal Martin Jones welcome the students and their guests, and he, UHI Vice Principal Gary Campbell, College Chairman Andrew Campbell and the academic staff were led into the ceremony by Oban piper Emma Hill.